Shared Impact Measurement

 So what’s next?

+Dorte is working on developing a framework as part of her Masters research in 2019-2020.
 It’s crucial this project is led by practitioners – so people working in resource recovery enterprises – to ensure it ends up being something our members can actually use and find helpful.
-We’ll be engaging with members throughout the life of the project, but are currently looking for people to be part of a project working group.
+To this end we’ll be asking members to take in the research by completing a survey, and for 6-12 organisations, by trialing some different tools and reporting on their effectiveness.